evanrensburgrsui/Interview.ClientTest/notes.md

 - Added a useEffect hook in the app.navbar component that calls the authenticate function if not already authenticated

 3 - **Clicking on the Task Group Filter is not working.
 Add logic so that when a Task Group Filter is selected, the task list only displays filtered results**
+- Added displayTasks state to the tasking slice
+  - Alternatively we could have filtered on each render
+  - Alternatively we could have modified TaskDetailsModel to include a display property
+- Added selected state to the TaskGroupModel
+- Added useEffect to update displayTasks
+- Added function to dispatch group selections
+- Added reducer to handle group selections

 4 - **Add a button to create a New Task.
 This should be a new page that is loaded by navigating to http://localhost:3000/task**